Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 ### The Many Hats of Jason

-Jason is an angel investor and the host of two prominent podcasts: "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/c/thisweekin">This Week in Startups</a>" and "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://allin.com/">All In</a>".
+Jason is an angel investor and the host of two prominent podcasts: "<a class="external-link" target="_blank" rel="noopener" href="https://www.youtube.com/c/thisweekin">This Week in Startups</a>" and "<a class="external-link" target="_blank" rel="noopener" href="https://allin.com/">All In</a>".
 He also runs a startup accelerator called "Founder University".
 To say Jason is busy would be an understatement.
 He prides himself on his hard work and encourages the founders he mentors to work just as hard.

 ### The Drive Behind the Success